The Future of Ebooks

-The success of e-books can be tied directly to Jeff Bezos’s fearless plan to introduce the Kindle e-reader into the market in late 2007.
+The success of ebooks can be tied directly to Jeff Bezos’s fearless plan to introduce the Kindle e-reader into the market in late 2007.
 Anyone could have told you that it would be a flop (as I did at the time).
-Dedicated e-readers, a range of them, had failed before, and the first Kindle was offered at a retail price of $399.
+Dedicated e-readers, a range of them, had failed before, and the first Kindle was offered at a retail price of $399 (vs. today at as little at $69 [with ads], $89 without ads).
 But Amazon, or rather Bezos, had a vision of where the market could go.
-He relentlessly pushed his vision and made it happen.
+He relentlessly promoted his vision and made the ebook market happen.
 Hats off to him.

-Barnes & Noble is the largest U.S. competitor to Amazon for dedicated e-readers.
-Kobo has been a solid international player, and now with strong alliances in France and the U.K. is set to stay in the big leagues.
+Barnes & Noble remains the largest U.S. competitor to Amazon for dedicated e-readers.
+Kobo has been a solid international player, and now with strong alliances across Europe is set to stay in the big leagues.
 Sony, the earliest of the current round of vendors, has fallen substantially behind its competitors.
-Google is an e-book vendor without dedicated hardware.
+Google is an ebook vendor without dedicated e-reader hardware.

 Apple’s iPad has changed our perspective on the e-reader — the iPad remains one of the most remarkable product launches in the history of personal computing.
-Amazon is set to compete, keeping one foot solidly in e-readers and another in tablets.
+Amazon’s Kindle Fire successfully competes (at half the iPad Mini’s price), keeping the company with one foot solidly in e-readers and another in tablets.

-While the iPad is an excellent reading device, Apple has dropped the ball in the iBookstore.
-Where it’s succeeding is with apps.
+While the iPad is an excellent reading device, Apple has mostly dropped the ball in the iBookstore.
+Where it’s succeeding is with apps, video and music.

-While apps have moved beyond the Apple iOS, and Android is providing good run for its money, when it comes to book and magazine apps the iPad is the only game in town.
+While apps have moved beyond the Apple iOS, and Android is providing good run for its money, when it comes to book and magazine apps the iPad remains the the important player.

 The easiest way to understand the challenges for the large traditional book publishing companies is to think about the recent history of the large traditional music companies.
-The story is the same.
-The traditional book publishers were caught off guard by the explosion in e-books and have been fighting a rear guard action for several years now.
+The story is much the same.
+Traditional book publishers were caught off guard by the explosion in ebooks and have been fighting a rear guard action for several years now.

 A lot of children’s books have now been offered a simple conversion into any reader format.
 They don’t look very good, and they’re not selling very well.
 Several projects have been created specifically to take advantage of the devices.

-When we talk about enhanced e-books we’re reacting more to the possibilities of the hardware than to the demands of authors and their work.
-Most e-books derive from already printed books; books were not written to be able to take advantage of the kind of fancy features suggested by an “enhanced e-book”.
-Creating enhanced e-books is going to demand a lot of creativity, which in turn demands money and development cycles.
+When we talk about enhanced ebooks we’re reacting more to the possibilities inherent in the hardware than to the demands of authors and their work.
+Most ebooks derive from already printed books; books were not written to be able to take advantage of the kind of fancy features suggested by an “enhanced ebook”.
+Creating enhanced ebooks is going to demand a lot of creativity, which in turn demands money and development cycles.
 The market isn’t there yet to support the business model.
 Nonetheless there are some interesting explorations under way.

 O’Reilly has just released a very comprehensive report on international markets free books and I link to that below.

-Movies in theaters cost the same regardless of quality or length, until they move on to reparatory theaters.
+Movies in theaters cost the same regardless of quality or length, until they move on to repertory theaters.
 Live music concerts are priced according to what the market will bear.
 Most book readings are free, designed to sell books.
-Selling a new CD release is the main reason a band tours, but you still have to pay, and the CD will probably cost more than in the store if you buy it right after the show.
+Promoting the sale of a new (CD and download) release is the main reason that a band tours, but you still have to pay.
 Of course almost all the music stores are out of business now, because online undercut them on price and selection.
 And then Steve Jobs decided that a song should be 99 cents.
-And everyone was outrage, even though the band can make even more per song that it ever did through a record company.

 There are several additional aspects to the pricing story.